AlinaSukhoverskaya/Project-e-commerce/Project Report & Alert Bots/README.md

   - Comparing the value with the value on the previous day at the same time
   - Interquartile range
   - 3-sigma rule

-### Data:
-This dataset contains information about users and their interactions with the news feed and messenger.

-### Goal:
-Create a Telegram bot that will send a message to the chat with a daily report and alerts when anomalies are detected.

 ### Tasks:
 #### 1. Reports